Frank Creighton – Director of Business Development at Appreciate Group

 Plenty of workers started off their April sat on piano stools and beanbags, having thrown together a makeshift home office over a weekend.
 Now, they’re riding high on plush ergonomic office chairs, with a head-height monitor and a wrist-rest for their keyboard.

 Going forward?
+Work from home jobs are becoming increasingly popular as companies recognize the benefits of remote work.
 Home office refurbishment grants and HR policies?
 Yes, a year fund to ensure WFH is as comfortable, healthy and enjoyable as possible.
-This may mean home office vouchers or introducing digital reward codes to make sure staff invest in lumbar support chairs, standing desks, laptop-risers, voice operated keyboards and Zoom-friendly cameras.
+For working from home jobs, this may mean home office vouchers or introducing digital reward codes to make sure staff invest in lumbar support chairs, standing desks, laptop-risers, voice operated keyboards and Zoom-friendly cameras.

 Never before have employees had to embrace their local neighbourhood and surroundings as they have these last 12 months.
 Public spaces have been lifelines to for workers’ health, wellbeing and sanity.
 From appreciating nature and the outdoors, to joining in on Clap for Heroes and finally speaking to neighbours we’ve only nodded at before, lockdown has created a greater sense of community.